damianhakert/damianhakert.github.io/source/posts/2016-12-16-how-to-prepare-for-a-virtual-interview.html.md

  So what are you waiting for?!
 Now that you’re ready for your first interview with GitLab, head to our [jobs page](/jobs) to check out all of our open roles.
 We can’t wait to meet you!

-Image: "[20131121-OC-TEW-0007](https://www.flickr.com/photos/usdagov/10982999103/in/photolist-hJwJZv-ajfAp4-ePjM8X-mbFtpp-ePw3fy-hJvBEe-ceF17u-HHywQL-ePw19o-kYkwKf-dqEjfQ-pESWes-kYkxBf-ePw9h3-cfW6eb-HLxMw2-HHyDaj-fA43ft-dUYEGc-hVp7qj-hHfkXj-rtZnmw-nDvJzr-a8ygpG-krfaXi-edHRac-a8ygq1-aaUbmS-krfbbV-hJvB7k-dyxQZQ-a8ygqA-aaUbis-eHuQJe-h7U3mF-f29C1c-dXS8Cy-ePw58L-hVpb6J-oS8XNJ-nzD7xn-oS9qPV-hVp92f-krfaUc-a8ygqs-pDAET6-pTVJ9E-krgJKw-aaRkQT-q2rnj3)" by U.S. [Department of Agriculture](https://www.flickr.com/photos/usdagov/) available under [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/legalcode).
+Image: "[Nurturing Global Communities Of Practice via Google Plus Hangouts](https://www.flickr.com/photos/thomcochrane/6816952248/in/photolist-booEps-eAd9dF-nFi1Nk-ePjC2R-irZLco-p9T8i9-hJw5BS-hJwJZv-ajfAp4-ePjM8X-mbFtpp-ePw3fy-hJvBEe-ceF17u-HHywQL-ePw19o-kYkwKf-dqEjfQ-pESWes-kYkxBf-ePw9h3-cfW6eb-HLxMw2-HHyDaj-fA43ft-dUYEGc-hVp7qj-hHfkXj-rtZnmw-nDvJzr-a8ygpG-krfaXi-edHRac-a8ygq1-aaUbmS-krfbbV-hJvB7k-dyxQZQ-a8ygqA-aaUbis-eHuQJe-h7U3mF-f29C1c-dXS8Cy-ePw58L-hVpb6J-oS8XNJ-nzD7xn-oS9qPV-hVp92f)" by [Thom Cochrane](https://www.flickr.com/photos/thomcochrane/) available under [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/legalcode).

 Tweet us [@GitLab](https://twitter.com/gitlab), or add your thoughts and questions to our issue tracker.